davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 Suppose that you can afford to max out all of your tax-shielded retirement investment accounts.
 Lucky you!
 What account, or mix of accounts, is best?

-TRAD ONLY - ($36 401ks, $11 trad IRAs) = 100 years old
+TRAD ONLY - ($37 401ks, $11 trad IRAs) = 107 years old

 There is currently an option to convert existing Traditional assets into Roth assets.
 [LINK??]
-This can be done without penalty, but requires you to pay income taxes on those assets.
+This can be done without penalty, but requires you to pay income taxes (not FICA taxes) on those assets.
 Let's assume that you take this option.
 And, for the sake of simplicity, let's also assume that you are able to convert your Traditional assets each year immediately after contributing them.

-To keep the comparison fair, we might want to tweak the contribution to make sure that the additional taxes you incur on this approach are somehow factored in.
+To keep the comparison fair, we might want to tweak the contribution to make sure that the additional taxes you incur on this approach are somehow factored in -- that way you aren't in some sense investing "more" via the Roth approach, thus unfairly privileging the strategy.

-One way to do this is to contribute slightly less to the 401k that you're rolling over -- just enough to pay the taxes on it.
+One way to do this is to contribute slightly less to the Traditional accounts that you're rolling over -- just enough less to pay the extra taxes that a Roth conversion triggers.

-This is actually a surprising difficult thing to calculate, but here's how to do it.

-> what is the 401k contribution amount (under $36k) such that: salary - TAXES(salary - contribution_amount) ==

-ROTH ONLY 1
+On this approach, your taxable income doesn't change (it stays at 100k) because you have to pay income tax on your Traditional contributions when you roll them into the Roth.
+This increases your costs by:

+INCOME_TAX($100,000) - INCOME_TAX($100,000 - $48,000) = $5760

+(We use $47k here, because that's the max 401k plus the max IRA contribution.)
+So, you're spending $5760 more in taxes if you roll over your entire Traditional contributions into a Roth IRA.

+Note that the amount of your contribution doesn't matter here, so long as you roll the entire thing into a Roth account.
+Whether you contribute $10k or $20k or $30k to your 401k, if you roll it over, it's going to increase your taxable income by the same amount it reduces it.
+In other words: you net zero.
+If you put -- say, $10k into a 401k and immediately roll it over -- you'll take a $10k deduction on your adjusted gross income, but then you immediately have to add
+$10k back to your adjusted gross income for the rollover.
+The same goes for your Traditional IRA.
+No matter how much you contribute in this way, your entire income will still be taxable, and it will increase your taxes by $5760 (relative to the strategy that shielded $48k in Traditional accounts).

+So, let's suppose that you just contribute $5760 less to your 401k to make up for these additional taxes.
+This still allows you to contribute $31,240 to your Roth via the 401k rollover, plus an additional $11k for the Traditional IRA contribution.
+You then pay the additional taxes with the leftover money you didn't invest.

+What does this look like?

+ROTH ONLY #1 ($31.2k 401k rollover into Roth + $11k Trad IRA rollover into Roth) = you never run out of money

+Never?
+No. Not unless you started spending more.
+At 130 years old, your Roth account would still have $17,932,942.84 in it.
+(You can thank Social Security for that.)

-On the other hand, since we're assuming that you make enough money to max out your investments -- no matter what approach you take -- one could reasonably argue that we should consider a scenario in which the additional income tax doesn't lessen the amount you can put away.
-I think this is a fair point.
+On the other hand, since we're assuming that you make enough money to max out your investments -- no matter what approach you take -- one could reasonably argue that it really _would_ be fair to compare the Traditional-only approach to one in which the additional income tax of rolling over all 401k assets into Roth accounts doesn't lessen the amount you can put away.

+I think this is a fair objection.
+There's no point placing an artificial handicap on Roth accounts.
+If they allow you to put more money away, then that's a benefit that should be allowed to distinguish them from Traditional accounts in the simulation.

+So, suppose we did that.
+What is the result?

-ROTH ONLY 2 ($36k rolled over from 401ks into roth + $11k roth IRA = $47k)
+ROTH ONLY #2 ($37k 401k rollover into Roth + $11k Roth IRA ) = you never run out of money

-to keep your after tax
-ROTH ONLY - ($36 401ks converted to roth, $11 roth IRAs) = ??
-TRAD ONLY 2 - ($11 trad IRAs) = 100 years old
-ROTH ONLY 2 - ($11 roth IRAs) = 73 years old
-MIX - (

-What is a fair comparison?
-Trad accounts have higher limits than Roth accounts.
-So is it fair to compare, say, a 401k with an $18,500 limit (as of now), and a Roth IRA with an $5,500 limit?
-On the one hand, those *are* the options you have, so if one is obviously better, then that's the better option.

-It's obvious that the vastly different contribution amounts make this like comparing apples to oranges.
-In some cases, you get more money now than in others
+Still never?
+Yes.
+By 130 years old, your Roth would have
+$24,090,702.44 in it.

+Finally, what about a mixed approach?
+What if you maxed out the 401k and the Roth IRA, but didn't convert any of the 401k to a Roth?

+MIX #1 ($37k 401k + $11k Roth IRA ) = you never run out of money

+This one also reaches escape velocity, with a combined account value of
+$16,080,549.90.

+So far, the lesson seems to be: get as much money as you can into your Roth accounts.

 # CANNOT MAX OUT
 Suppose that you can only afford to contribute $7000